eduardoVela2022/Bootcamp-module-three-challenge/README.md

 ## Description

-In this project I used JavaScript to make a given website interactive and perform its duties.
-The starter code that a was given contained all the HTML and CSS elements the site needs for its structure and style, but the JavaScript file did not had all of its functions implemented yet.
-So I implemented the remaining functions to make the site work as planned.
+In this project I used JavaScript to make a given website interactive, so it can perform its duties.
+The starter code that was given contained all the HTML and CSS elements the site needed for its structure and style, but the JavaScript file did not had all of its functions implemented yet.
+So I implemented the remaining functions, to make the site work as planned.

 This project was interesting, because I had to analyze the Javascript code that another developer made.
 The good thing was that the code had helpful comments on it, so it was relatively easy to understand.
-This showed me the importance of comments in code, since it helps fellow developers comprehend someone’s work.
+This showed me the importance of adding comments in code, since it helps fellow developers comprehend someone’s work.

 ## Installation